scottwalmsley/SmpdbParser/README.md

 This Java library was developed to facilitate extraction of key bits of information from the SMPDB and to use that information to build a local MongoDB and Neo4J storage databases.
-SmpdbParser is part of a larger project, Human Metabolome Database (HMDB) Network Amalgamation, and the SMPDB information is used to build graphical networks of metabolic compounds.
+SmpdbParser is part of a larger project, Metabolic Network Amalgamation, and the SMPDB information is used to build graphical networks of metabolic compounds.

 ### *Usage*